Texas elementary school shooting: What do we know so far? - NewsBreak

 WHAT HAPPENED IN UVALDE?

-The attacker shot his 66-year-old grandmother in the face at their Uvalde home, then fled in her truck as she summoned help, according to Gov. Greg Abbott, Texas Public Safety Director Steve McCraw and other officials.

-A short distance away, Ramos crashed the truck outside the school, got out with a rifle and approached a back door, officials said.
-They said an officer assigned to the school “engaged” Ramos, but the gunman got into the building and down a hallway to a fourth-grade classroom.
+The attacker crashed his truck outside the school and made his way into a fourth-grade classroom, state police said.
 After locking the classroom door, he opened fire around 11:30 a.m. with an AR-15-style rifle, carrying multiple magazines.

-A team including local officers and Border Patrol agents ultimately forced the door open and shot Ramos to death after he fired at them, police said.
+Law enforcement officers ultimately forced their way into the classroom and shot Ramos to death after he fired at them, police said.

 Other officers and responders shattered some of the school's windows so teachers and students could escape.